Workplace Analytics Setup

 After evaluating your privacy needs, you can use the Settings page in Workplace Analytics to define the privacy settings for your organization's data.

-- Minimum Aggregation Size - Set the minimum group size required to display data in Explore Metrics.
+- Minimum Aggregation Size - Set the minimum group size required to display data in Explore.
 By default, the minimum group size is set to five.
 You can change the minimum group size to a level that you consider more relevant for your organization, but you cannot set the group size to lower than five.

 - Decide to show or hide subject lines in meeting reports.

 - Exclude emails/meetings to, or from, specific users, or all users from a domain using “;” as the delimiter

 - Exclude emails/meetings with specific terms in the subject line using “;” as the delimiter.
 Terms can be any combination of letters, numbers and special characters, e.g. client attorney privilege; D&I